How to Fix 413 Request Entity Too Large Error in WordPress

 When you are uploading an image or any file in WordPress, you might come across a 413 error.
 It says the request entity too large and doesn’t allow you to upl0aod the file.

 There are easy ways to fix the 413 request entity too large error in WordPress.
-This post will cover all the ways you can use to fix it.
+This post will cover all the ways you can use it to fix it.

 Overview of 413 Request Entity Too Large Error

 This is a common error that you might come across.
-Usually, this occurs when you are uploading a media or any file in your WordPress website.
+Usually, this occurs when you are uploading a media or any file to your WordPress website.
 Every hosting provider as well as the CMS has some default limit set for you.
 You won’t be able to upload a file larger than that memory.

 However, most of the hosting services allow you to change it.
 The same goes for WordPress too.
 You can change the default limit and increase it.
 We will see some of the popular methods o fix the 413 request entity too large error.